Vladimir the Incompetent

 Putin’s drive to realise ambitions of Russia’s global power is now risking the destruction of Russia’s infrastructure.
 It is the inevitable consequence of his inability to clearly understand the mechanisms needed to create a superpower in the 21st century.

 It starts with a vision.
-Like the Roman emperors, who aspired to become immortal gods after their deaths, Vladimir Vladimirovich Putin may want to seek immortality in the history books as the man that made Russia great again.
+Like the Roman emperors, who aspired to become immortal god after their deaths, Vladimir Vladimirovich Putin may want to seek immortality in the history books as the man that made Russia great again.
 By expanding Russia’s borders to its historical high, he wants to create a bipolar world where Russia and America dictate to the world.
 The world will respect Russia and Vladimir Vladimirovich at its apogee.
 Or perhaps, as an (ex) KGB man, he is merely fulfilling the messianic role of destroying all enemies or perceived enemies by whatever means, foul or fouler.

 If this is so, he is failing miserably.
 Thanks to his efforts, he has now made Russia an economic, political and ethical pariah, grudgingly respected by other global pariahs.